 On May 20, 1843, the estate executors jointly leased six acres on Cedar Lick Creek, including the Bass Mill Pond, to James H. Baird [husband of Clem Sr.'s daughter Julia Ann], Alexander Brett [husband of Clem Sr.'s daughter Malinda and brother of Cement Jr.'s wife Elizabeth], and William Bennett Jennings [Clem Sr.'s son].
 The Bretts had already been involved in operating the mill for several years.

-16 November 1852, Elizabeth received her widow’s allotment of the farm products from what had become her farm after her husband Clem Sr. died.
-It is fairly certain to assume she was well cared for.
-Typically, such allotments also included an annual cash payment from the farm’s proceeds and a portion of its increase from animal husbandry.
-As matriarch, she must have retained a lot of influence over both immediate and extended family.
-Eleven years later, there is another entry in the Wilson County Court for another set aside on behalf of Clement's widow.
-The same text from the 1852 stipend [shown below] was resubmitted and witnessed by her sons William Bennett Jennings and Enos Jennings in November of 1864.
-For some odd reason the county clerk did not record it until January 1865, possibly because that was hwne it was actually awarded.
+Eleven years later, there is another entry in the Wilson County Court register for another set aside on behalf of Clement's widow.
+Identical documentation was resubmitted and witnessed by her sons, William Bennett Jennings and Enos Jennings, in November of 1864.
+For some odd reason, the county clerk did not record it until January 1865.
+That may have been because that was the month when it was actually awarded.

-1852 Widows Allotment
+1852 Widows Allotment Transcript Widows Stipend for Elizabeth Bennett

-Recorded January 31, 1853 State of Tennessee Wilson County Court
+Recorded January 31 – 1853 State of Tennessee Wilson County Court

 Sources